stefl/sketchingwithcode/blog/_posts/2102-06-27-the-hack-as-the-message.md

 With "hacks that get backed" (and I've worked on a few!) we're moving from the realm of "little demonstrator" to "something that people actually use".
 And here the message is subtly different.
 This is that "working in a hacky way we can make valuable things", "hacks aren't just throw-away things", "through rapid experimentation we can take an idea to a product", and so on.

 Message received?
-I suspect that'll be my next post.
+I suspect that'll be a future post.

 *Disclosure* I've worked with [Caper](http://wearecaper.com), who started Culture Hack Day, on a paid basis in the past, although we're not working on anything together at the moment.
 I'm building a mashup site for [Peter Gregson](http://petergregson.co.uk).